OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 OnDeck’s line of credit has a weekly repayment schedule, while its term loans have both daily and weekly repayment options.
 Keep in mind that OnDeck requires automatic ACH payments on its loans, so you’ll be making loan payments whether you want to or not.

-OnDeck’s term loans come in a wide range of sizes and terms.
+OnDeck’s term loans come in a fair range of sizes and terms.
 So you could get a smaller loan with a six-month term to fund smaller expenses you can repay quickly—like new office chairs or a marketing campaign.
-But if you have larger business expenses that will take longer to repay—several commercial mixers, for example, or the cost of hiring some new employees—then a larger loan with a longer term might work better.
+But if you have larger business expenses that will take longer to repay—several commercial mixers, for example, or the cost of hiring some new employees—then a larger loan with a longer loan term might work better.

 Term loans from OnDeck have an origination fee of up to 5% of your loan principal.
-Like we mentioned earlier, repeat borrowers tend to get lower origination fees (all the way down to 0%), so your second OnDeck loan will be a better deal than your first.
+Like we mentioned earlier, repeat borrowers tend to get lower origination fees (all the way down to 0%), so your second OnDeck term loan will be a better deal than your first.

 OnDeck’s line of credit has a lower maximum amount than its term loans, but it also offers lots of convenience.
 As a line of credit, it lets you withdraw and use funds, repay what you borrowed, and then borrow more—making it great for cash flow needs.
-So you can use your line of credit to help you cover bills while you wait for customers to pay up or to buy more inventory before the Christmas rush.
+So you can use your credit line to help you cover bills while you wait for customers to pay up or to buy more inventory before the Christmas rush.

 As far as fees go, OnDeck’s business line of credit has a monthly maintenance fee of $20.
 (Bummer.)
 But if you withdraw $5,000 or more within the first five days of opening your line of credit, OnDeck waives that maintenance fee for six months.
 While we don’t recommend withdrawing thousands of dollars just to save $120 over six months, the waived fee is a nice perk if you have a big up-front expense to take care of.